amethyst/rustrogueliketutorial/book/src/chapter_65.md

 }
 ```

 So now if you confuse a monster, it displays the effect in the tooltip.
 That's a good start to explaining why a monster isn't moving!
-(TODO: Screenshot)

 The other half is to display a particle when a turn is lost to confusion.
 We'll add a call to the effects system to request a particle!
 In `ai/turn_status.rs` expand the confusion section: